arawa/workspace/README.md

   - configure advanced permissions on workspace folders
 - all through a simple unified interface

-This app is a Nextcloud extension to the Groupfolders app.
+This app is a Nextcloud extension of the Groupfolders app.

 ## Prerequisites